conviva-nsolanki/eco-android-readme/README.md

 </details>

-**Proguard rules / Multidex Config**
+**Proguard / R8 / Multidex Config**

-Please add the following Proguard rules to keep Conviva SDK classes from obfuscation.
-If multidex is enabled and a multidex-config.pro is being used by the application, please add the same rule to the multidex-config.pro file.
+Please add the following Proguard/R8 rules to keep Conviva SDK classes from obfuscation.
+If multidex is enabled and a `multidex-config.pro` file is being used by the application, please add the same rule to the `multidex-config.pro` file.

 ```plaintext
 -keep class com.conviva.** { *; }